friendlyJLee/pmdump/README.md

 ### Ubuntu

-Build is simple.
+The build is simple.
 Just run gcc command or use the following Makefile

 ```bash
 cd pmdump_src